About Title IX

 Title IX of the Education Amendments Act of 1972

-"No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.”20 U.S.C. § 1681(a)
+"No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.”

-Sex and gender-based discrimination is prohibited under Title IX of the Education Amendments Act of 1972 which stipulates that educational programs and activities that receive ED funds must operate in a nondiscriminatory manner.
+Western Washington University does not discriminate on the basis of sex in the education programs and activities that it operates.
+As a recipient of federal funds, the University is required by Title IX of the Education Amendments Act of 1972 to not discriminate in such a manner.
 Some key issue areas in which recipients have Title IX obligations are:

 - recruitment, admissions, and counseling;

 - treatment of pregnant and parenting students;

 - single-sex education; and

 Sex and gender-based discrimination can also include unwelcome conduct that is sexual in nature, otherwise known as sexual harassment.
 Sexual assault, dating violence, domestic violence and stalking are extreme forms of sexual harassment that are prohibited under Title IX (See POL-U1600.04).